Botswana Entry Requirements

 Alcohol

-2 liters of wine and 1 liter of spirits or 2 liters of wine and 1 liter of other alcoholic beverages
+2 liters of wine and 1 liter of spirits OR 2 liters of wine and 2 liters of beer

 Tobacco